awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_rest_lending_library/README.md

 ### 5. Cleanup

-Remove all resources created during the demonstration by running the following commands at a command prompt.
+Remove all resources created during the demonstration by running the following command at a command prompt.

 ```
-python library_demo.py cleanup
 cdk destroy
 ```